Customer Orchestration and Data Integration

 A delightful enterprise experience.

-This solution offers marketers a concise, unified view of their vast data.
+This solution offers marketers a concise, unified view of their vast datasets.
 It empowers them to autonomously orchestrate customer journeys at scale, providing personalized customer experiences that increase customer satisfaction, loyalty, and value.

 No-code visual interface

-Marketers can autonomously navigate and manipulate their data, and then schedule and publish content directly to social media platforms.
-Without waiting for the data team.
+With a card view of audiences, marketers can autonomously navigate and manipulate their data.
+They can then schedule and publish content directly to social media platforms without waiting for the data team.

 Real-time interactive analytics